Idein/py-videocore/README.rst

 PyVideoCore
 ===========

-*This is work in progress project*
+*This is work in progress project.*

 PyVideoCore is a Python library for GPGPU on Raspberry Pi boards.
 The Raspberry Pi SoC integrates **Broadcom VideoCore IV** graphics core.
 It